hudec117/Mpv.NET-lib-/README.md

 This player was designed to work on Windows and tested in WPF and Windows Forms.
 Not tested on other platforms.

+To overlay controls over the top of the player please see this [issue](https://github.com/hudec117/Mpv.WPF/issues/3#issuecomment-396020211).

 ### WPF

 Since WPF doesn't keep traditional HWND handles to controls we will need use a `System.Windows.Forms.Control` object (E.g. `Panel` or nearly any other WinForms control) to host the mpv instance.